CIBC-Internal/python/Doc/library/urllib.request.rst

    :class:`URLopener` objects will raise an :exc:`OSError` exception if the server returns an error code.

    .. method:: open(fullurl, data=None)

       Open *fullurl* using the appropriate protocol.
 This method sets up cache and proxy information, then calls the appropriate open method with its input arguments.
 If the scheme is not recognized, :meth:`open_unknown` is called.
       The *data* argument has the same meaning as the *data* argument of :func:`urlopen`.

    .. method:: open_unknown(fullurl, data=None)

       Overridable interface to open unknown URL types.

    .. method:: retrieve(url, filename=None, reporthook=None, data=None)

       Retrieves the contents of *url* and places it in *filename*.
-The return value is a tuple consisting of a local filename and either a :class:`email.message.Message` object containing the response headers (for remote URLs) or ``None`` (for local URLs).
+The return value is a tuple consisting of a local filename and either an :class:`email.message.Message` object containing the response headers (for remote URLs) or ``None`` (for local URLs).
 The caller must then open and read the contents of *filename*.
 If *filename* is not given and the URL refers to a local file, the input filename is returned.
 If the URL is non-local and *filename* is not given, the filename is the output of :func:`tempfile.mktemp` with a suffix that matches the suffix of the last path component of the input URL.
 If *reporthook* is given, it must be a function accepting three numeric
       parameters: A chunk number, the maximum size chunks are read in and the total size of the download (-1 if unknown).
 It will be called once at the start and after each chunk of data is read from the network.  *reporthook* is ignored for local URLs.

       If the *url* uses the :file:`http:` scheme identifier, the optional *data* argument may be given to specify a ``POST`` request (normally the request type is ``GET``).
 The *data* argument must in standard :mimetype:`application/x-www-form-urlencoded` format; see the
       :func:`urllib.parse.urlencode` function.

    .. attribute:: version

       Variable that specifies the user agent of the opener object.
 To get :mod:`urllib` to tell servers that it is a particular user agent, set this in a subclass as a class variable or in the constructor before calling the base constructor.

 .. class:: FancyURLopener(...)